coinspark/php-OP_RETURN/README.txt

 WHY NO WINDOWS SUPPORT?

 There is an issue on Windows with the escapeshellarg() PHP function.
 A suitable replacement is required which escapes shell argumentes safely and effectively.
-Alternatively the command line execution of bitcoin-cli could be replaced by JSON-RPC calls to Bitcoin Core.
+The command line execution of bitcoin-cli could also be replaced by JSON-RPC calls.

 VERSION HISTORY